FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 ## `sendTransaction`

-Once you've populated the transaction with the populated data you can send the transaction to the node using the `sendTransaction` method.
+Once you've populated the transaction with the populated data, you can send it to the node using the `sendTransaction` method.

 <<< @/../../docs-snippets/src/guide/predicates/interacting-with-predicates.test.ts#interacting-with-predicates-2{ts:line-numbers}